 You may get carried away by emotions and instincts, but marketing is a numbers game.
 Focus on metrics that are crucial for the success of the marketing campaign.
 Avoid vanity metrics that don’t add value to the business’s growth.

 Rely on data instead of gut feelings to strengthen your relationship with the client.
 When you use data, you can spot trends and areas of opportunity that may need to be clear to your client.
 Data allows you to be more confident and understand what is working and what isn’t.
 Use the right tools to collect customer and business growth data.
+Mobile CRM systems, for example, can help you track customer interactions, manage leads, and analyze data on the go, providing valuable insights for strengthening client relationships and optimizing marketing campaigns.

 Take action based on metrics such as